Path-Check/safeplaces-ct-backend/README.md

 Ingest Service: https://obiwan.spl.extremesolution.com/

 ### Database Configuration
-Database configuration will be the same in each version of the hosted application.
+Databases for the staging and production version of the application will be configured similarly.
+Each environment will use its own database.

 Both the Backend API (this repo) and the Ingest service make use of their own PostgreSQL databases.
 The Backend API will need the ability to read and write to both its database and the Ingest database.
 The following environment variables will need to be set on the server hosting the Backend API:
 ```